ottofabian/OIP/README.md

-# Optimization of industrial processes WWI 14SEA
+# Optimization of industrial processes WI 14 SE A

 ## Overview